qfpl/initial-final/blog/drafts/post.md

 It's going to make some very simple uses of Backpack, but it's pretty neat.
 The best source I've found for reasoning about how to make use of Backpack is [this](https://github.com/ezyang/ghc-proposals/blob/backpack/proposals/0000-backpack.rst), in case you wanted to follow along.
 You'll need GHC 8.2 and Cabal 2.0 or greater to play along.

+The short description of Backpack is this: we want to be able to leave holes in modules to be filled in later.
+These holes can be data types or functions, and are defined as "signatures".
-The short description of Backpack is this:  we want to be able to write signatures for modules, and have modules that implement those signatures, and we want to be able to mix and match those puzzle pieces pretty freely.
+We want to be able to write signatures for modules, and have modules that implement those signatures, and we want to be able to mix and match those puzzle pieces pretty freely.
-If I want a signature to depend on two other signatures, and then I provide an implementation for one of those signatures then I should be able to.

 Backpack allows you to write a signature for the types and functions you would like from a module that dealt with String-like things, and then people can write libraries in terms of those signatures, and the users of those libraries can be the ones to pick which String-like implementation should be used.

+We're going to use that machinery for something else.

 We first set up a signature to play the role of the typeclass variable in our tagless final version:
 ```haskell